Lei-Zhong/Lei-Zhong.github.io/blog/_posts/2024-09-10-landscape-design.md

 image:
   path: /img/test.jpg
 description: >
-  Welcome to my landscape architecture portfolio, where I share my journey across the different scales — [landscape planning](Landscape-Planning.md), [landscape design](Landscape-Planning.md), and [garden design](Landscape-Planning.md).
+  Welcome to my landscape architecture portfolio, where I share my journey across the different scales — [landscape planning](Landscape-Planning.md), [landscape design](Landscape-Planning.md), and [garden design].
 sitemap: false
 ---

 Designing at Every Scale: My Landscape Architecture Journey {:.lead}

-[garden design]:
+[garden design]: Landscape-Planning.md

 From large-scale environmental planning to the intimate details of garden spaces, I’ve had the opportunity to work at all levels within the field.
 Each of these areas represents a unique set of skills and design approaches, and I’m excited to share my experience and insights with you.